ksprptr/url-shortener/README.md

 # URL Shortener

-My own free-to-use URL shortener that offers a link expiration date.
+Simple free-to-use URL shortener that doesn't store any user data and offers a link expiration date.

 ## Dependencies